MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

 https://developer.android.com/jetpack/compose/modifiers-list

 - `Modifier.weight(1f)` : The weight modifier makes the element fill all available space, making it flexible, effectively pushing away the other elements that don't have a weight, which are called inflexible. it kinda opposite of `fillMaxWidth()`
+- `Modifier.verticalScroll(state: rememberScrollState(),...)` : Modify element to allow to scroll vertically when height of the content is bigger than max constraints allow.

 ### Recomposition and State:
 Compose apps transform data into UI by calling composable functions.
 If data changes, Compose re-executes these functions with the new data, creating an updated UI through recomposition.
 Compose also looks at what data is needed by an individual composable so that it only needs to recompose components whose data has changed and skip recomposing those that are not affected.